Breast Cancer

 Incidence; Causes and Development; Contributing Risk Factors

-The incidence of breast cancer has been increasing dramatically, with it now being the second-most common cause of death and the most common cancer in American women.
+The incidence of breast cancer has been increasing dramatically, with it being the third-most common cause of death in women (after heart disease and lung cancer) in 2017, and the most common cancer in American women.
 Approximately 270,000 breast cancer cases and 40,000 deaths were occurring in the U.S. by 2005.
-Lifetime risk for American women climbed from 1 in 12 in 1970 to 1 in 7 in 2005.
+While only 1-in-12 American women were getting breast cancer in 1970, this figure had risen to a lifetime risk of 1-in-7 by 2005.

-Although the causes of breast cancer have not been fully exposed, it has become clear that hormonal manipulation may have a therapeutic impact on the course of the disease.
+Although the causes of breast cancer are not fully known, it has become clear that hormonal manipulation may have a therapeutic impact on the course of the disease.
 This is why the tumors, when removed during surgery, are studied to find whether or not they are estrogen-receptor positive or negative.
 If the cancer is estrogen-receptor positive, theoretically there should be a response to manipulation of estrogen.

 Not all women have the same risk of developing breast cancer.
 While any woman can develop the disease, certain factors do put some women statistically at greater risk: